AllenNeuralDynamics/aind-foraging-behavior-bonsai-trigger-pipeline/README.md

 See [this repo](https://github.com/AllenNeuralDynamics/aind-foraging-behavior-bonsai-automatic-training)

 ## How to add more rigs
-- On the rig PC, share the data folder on the network.
+- On the rig PC, share the data folder to the Windows Network.
+- Make sure the data folder is accessible through typing the network address like `\\W10DT714033\behavior_data\447-1-D` in Windows Explorer on another PC.
-- Let me know the IP address, path to the data folder, and Windows credentials.
-I will create a new entry [here](https://github.com/hanhou/code_cache/blob/51485cf3609fa49902a78e404c1f1b60837467e6/sync_bonsai/behavior_pipeline_bonsai.py#L19-L21).
+- Let me know network address, the username, and the passcode.
+I will create a new entry [here](https://github.com/hanhou/code_cache/blob/dcf0eccb264db9a59d21fc238358970bbe74e1af/sync_bonsai/behavior_pipeline_bonsai.py#L36-L62).

 ## How to add more analyses
 The pipeline is still a prototype at this moment.
 As you can see in the [Streamlit app](https://foraging-behavior-browser.streamlit.app/Bonsai), so far I only implemented [two basic analyses](https://github.com/AllenNeuralDynamics/aind-foraging-behavior-bonsai-basic/blob/e740865cf7c5ed9c649147156d8b2afada714249/code/process_nwbs.py#L181-L195):